StoneStepsInc/libexif-nuget/nuget/README.txt

-This package contains a static libexif library and header files for the x64 platform and Debug/Release configurations build with Visual C++ 2022.
+This package contains a static libexif library and header files for the x64 platform and Debug/Release configurations built with Visual C++ 2022.

 The libexif static library appropriate for the platform and